emetos05/emetos05/README.md

 - 👋 Hi, I’m @emetos05
-- 👀 I’m a Software Developer with experience in .NET development
+- 👀 I’m a Software Developer with a focus in web development
 - 🌱 I'm currently working on web application development projects
-- 💞️ I’m looking to collaborate on front-end and back-end projects (Core stack - C#, MSSQL, ASP.Net, Angular)
+- 💞️ I’m looking to collaborate on front-end and back-end projects (Core stack - JavaScript, JQuery, TypeScript, C#, MSSQL, ASP.Net, Angular)
 - 📫 How to reach me dan.emehin@gmail.com

 <!---